saranyaece30111998-analyst/College_DB-Query-Demonstration/README.md

 SELECT name, age, age + 5 AS age_after_5yrs FROM Students;
 SELECT Credits * 2 AS DoubledCredits, CourseName FROM Courses;
 ```
 `[Looks like the result wasn't safe to show.
 Let's switch things up and try something else!]`
-`[Looks like the result wasn't safe to show.
-Let's switch things up and try something else!]`

 ---